Add lab creators to a lab plan in Azure Lab Services

-- A non-Microsoft email account, such as one provided by Yahoo or Google.
-However, these types of accounts must be linked with a Microsoft account.
+- A non-Microsoft email account, such as one provided by Yahoo! or Google.
+The user needs to link the account with a Microsoft account.

 - A GitHub account.
-This account must be linked with a Microsoft account.
+The user needs to link the account with a Microsoft account.

-For instructions to add someone as a guest account in Azure AD, see Quickstart: Add guest users in the Azure portal - Azure AD.
-If using an email account that's provided by your university’s Azure AD, you don't have to add them as a guest account.
+If using an email account that's provided by your university’s Microsoft Entra ID, you don't have to add them as a guest account.

-Only lab creators need an account in Azure AD connected to the subscription.
-For account requirements for students see Tutorial: Access a lab in Azure Lab Services.
+Only lab creators need an account in Microsoft Entra connected to the Azure subscription.
+For account requirements for lab users see Access a lab in Azure Lab Services.

 See the following articles: